North Carolina Executive Mansion: History

+During the Antebellum period and through the Civil War, the governors and their families resided at the Governor's Palace on Fayetteville Street.
+Zebulon Baird Vance was the last governor to live in the palace, which was seized by General William Tecumseh Sherman during the Carolinas campaign.
+In 1877, during his second term, Governor Vance asked the North Carolina General Assembly to fund the construction of a newer official residence, which was approved in 1879.

 The original street plan of the city of Raleigh had designated Burke Square as a possible location for the governor's residence.
 Burke Square was already occupied by the Raleigh Academy by the time the state decided to build and a different site for the house was chosen.
-The legislature passed a bill in 1883 under Governor Jarvis's prompting, to authorize the construction on Burke Square of Raleigh's third official gubernatorial residence.
+The legislature passed a bill in 1883 under Governor Thomas Jordan Jarvis's prompting, to authorize the construction on Burke Square of Raleigh's third official gubernatorial residence.
 The bill provided for its major furnishings and required that the governor occupy the new dwelling.
 Prison labor was used for construction and building materials were used that could be made at the local penitentiary when feasible.
 Samuel Sloan, of Philadelphia, and his assistant, Aldophus Gustavus Bauer, were chosen as architects.
 Sloan arrived in Raleigh with his designs for the elaborate structure in April 1883 and work began in early summer.
 Sloan died in 1885, six years before the completion of the house, and Bauer assumed full responsibility for the remainder of the project.
 Bauer remained in North Carolina to become one of the state's most important nineteenth-century architects.

 The bricks for the house were made from Wake County clay and molded by prison labor.
 Many of these bricks, particularly in the sidewalks surrounding the house, still bear the inscribed names of the men who made them.
 The sandstone trim came from Anson County.
 The marble steps in front (later moved to the north side) came from Cherokee County, and oak and heart pine were shipped from all across North Carolina for use in the building.

-The mansion's dining room in 1941.
+The mansion's state dining room, featuring the Strauss chandelier, in December 2025.

 Since its initial construction in 1882, few major changes have been made to the building's exterior.
 Porches on the north and east sides have been enclosed to expand kitchen and security facilities.